chaitanyavb-502/CS253_Automated_Lecture_Hall_Booking_Portal/README.md

 Souvik Mukherjee

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not currently open source.
+All rights reserved to the original authors.
+For academic or demo use only.